zhengchang907/arm-oraclelinux-wls/cluster/nsgRulesTemplate.md

 ### Azure Network Security Group

-The Azure Network Security Rule ARM template will be applied to an existing Azure Network Security Group instance.
+The Azure Network Security Rule ARM template will be applied to an existing Azure Network Security Group (NSG) instance.
 If you don't have one, please create a new instance from the Azure portal, by following the link to the offer [in the index](index.md).

 ### Prepare the Parameters JSON file

 You must construct a parameter JSON file containing the parameters to the NSG template.
 See [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) for background information about parameter files.
-We must declear the options how we want to append the rules to the NSG.
+The options to this template declare the desired configuration of the NSG.

 | Parameter Name | Description |
 | `denyPublicTrafficForAdminServer` | Deny public tranffic for the admin server on port 7001, 7002. |